Bristol pound: Research

-In 2017, the Bristol Post reported on some research that suggested the Bristol pound venture is too small to effect significant change in localism and has not increased local wealth or the production.
+In 2017, the Bristol Post reported on some research that suggested the Bristol pound venture was too small to effect significant change in localism and had not increased local wealth or production.
 A spokesperson for the Bristol Pound claimed the findings contradicted previous research by the University of Bristol.

 Usage

 Bristol was the first city in the UK in which taxes and business rates could be paid in a local currency.
-Bristol pound account holders can convert £Bs to and from sterling at a 1:1 ratio.
-Bristol City Council, and other organisations in the city, offer their employees the option to take part of their salaries in Bristol pounds.
+Bristol pound account holders could convert £Bs to and from sterling at a 1:1 ratio.
+Bristol City Council, and other organisations in the city, offered their employees the option to take part of their salaries in Bristol pounds.
 The former Mayor of Bristol, George Ferguson, accepted his entire salary (£51,000) in Bristol pounds.

-From June 2015 energy bills were able to be paid in Bristol pounds to the 100% renewable energy provider, Good Energy.
-Its CEO claimed it is a world first for paying energy bills using a local currency.
+From June 2015, energy bills were able to be paid in Bristol pounds to the 100% renewable energy provider, Good Energy.
+Its CEO claimed it was a world first for paying energy bills using a local currency.

-In June 2015, according to the Bristol Pound CEO, some £1 million had been issued in £Bs, with more than £B700,000 still in circulation.
-More than 800 businesses accept Bristol Pounds and more than a thousand users have a Bristol pound account.
+In June 2015, according to the Bristol Pound CEO, some £1 million had been issued in £Bs.
+More than 800 businesses accepted Bristol Pounds and more than a thousand users had a Bristol pound account.

 By late 2017, five million Bristol pounds had been spent.
 However, by this stage, usage of the currency was beginning to decline.